 To keep my outfits looking less one-dimensional with solid colored t-shirts, I threw in seven more fun blouses.
 These coordinate with all of the colors that I brought, but have more patterned work or detail than a t-shirt.
 And as it is summer, I went with very light fabrics to save even more room in my bag.
 My blouses were peach, citron, royal blue, teal, two cream colored and a floral print.

 The bottom department was something I could have edited better after being in Europe now for almost a month.
 I needed more cold weather clothes in the beginning.
 However, I did pack, one pair of jeans, one pair of black pants, three pairs of shorts (olive green, black and citron) and one yoga pant.
 While I am now battling the heat in Spain and cold weather isn’t an issue, I do wish that I packed an extra pair of jeans and eliminated one of those pairs of shorts.

 Other Odds and Ends

-Rounding out my bag, I packed two pajama sets, one statement necklace and four pairs of shoes.
-I packed two sandals, a tennis shoe and one foldable flat.
+Rounding out my bag, I packed two pajama sets, one statement necklace and three pairs of shoes.
+I packed one sandal, a tennis shoe and one foldable flat.
 I have also been wearing a simple caramel colored leather jacket, which goes with everything and always look sharp.